UMB Global Opportunities

 The UMB Center for Global Education Initiatives is pleased to announce the next round of

-Student Global Health Interprofessional Grant Opportunities for winter and spring 2015.
+Student Global Health Interprofessional Grant Opportunities for Winter and Spring 2015.

-Brazil: Interprofessional Care Teams in Salvador, Brazil: a Transferable Model of Care
+Brazil: Interprofessional Care Teams in Salvador, Brazil: a Transferable Model of Care ? (click for details)

 A study of the Brazilian model for mitigating the HIV epidemic in an interprofessional setting and its applicability in community-based programs in Baltimore City.